The people

 Indiana University McKinney Climate Fellow

-Favorite place in the Dunes: Portage Lakefront & Riverwalk
+Favorite place in the Dunes: Dune Succession Trail – West Beach

 A lifetime Hoosier, Ben Schweitzer is an undergraduate student at Indiana University Bloomington pursuing a Bachelor of Science in Public Affairs focusing on Law, Public Policy, and Environmental Management at the O’Neill School of Public and Environmental Affairs.
 This summer, he is a part of IU’s McKinney Climate Fellowship Program, a program that places students across the State of Indiana to build climate resilience in local, Indiana communities.
 At Save the Dunes, he will be supporting the program team, working in all three of our core pillars.
 Ben comes from a background working in programming, marketing, and communications, with experience at Hayes Arboretum in Richmond, IN and the Bipartisan Policy Center in Washington, D.C.
 In his free time, he enjoys hiking, reading, cooking, and being in nature.